Children & Young People

 We have the latest titles including popular celebrity autobiographies, popular TV tie-ins and even a range of DVDs, CDs and audio books suitable for teens and young adults.
 We are also pleased to offer the exciting free E-Zines service from Welsh Libraries meaning you can easily access your favourite publications for your laptop, phone or tablet.

 Membership of the library is free and will enable you to not only borrow items free of charge but also use our free computers too.
 We have facilities to print, scan and photo copy as well as free WiFi.
 Study and reference facilities are also available, together with furniture suitable for group work or individual work.

-Come and check us out – we have friendly, helpful staff and if there is an item you want but can’t fine, we also offer a request service.
+Come and check us out – we have friendly, helpful staff and if there is an item you want but can’t find, we also offer a request service.

 Bookstart (external link) is a national programme co-ordinated by Booktrust.
 It provides every 7 to 9 month old baby, and every 18 to 24 month toddler with a free pack of books, given by Health Visitors at baby clinics.
 The pack includes guidance material for parents and promotes a life-long love of books.
-The schemes are locally co-ordinated by the Library Service, who add an invitation to join the library into each pack.
+The schemes are locally co-ordinated by the Library Service.

 Mothers are welcome to breastfeed their babies in all libraries.